leerobinsonp/Leerobinsonpetzer_cv_html/README.md

 Leerobinsonpetzer_cv_html
 =========================

-My CV as HTML code
+My abridged CV as HTML code without CSS styling.
+This serves to act as a coding sample.